To Main Map

 Hilda Ray Park

 Hilda Ray Park is a delightful spot on a hill overlooking Santa Barbara.
 It used to be the home of Hilda McIntyre Ray but was dedicated to the city in her memory.
 Now you can enjoy the lovely view.
-There is a small, unique playground that has a little red house high up like a treehouse.
-There is a slide and a cool spiderweb rope climber, plus a horse bouncy and a swing.
+There is a small, generic play structure with a red slide and a red kid's table underneath the structure, plus black spongy turf beneath.
 Gorgeous gnarled trees surround the property, and there's a long picnic table under one of them.
 Other picnic tables have fantastic views of the city.
 A lawn also has great views.
 The park is on a slope and has a special feel.

 This is a small park and it's usually empty- if you're looking for other kids for your child to play with it's better to go somewhere like La Mesa Park.
 Doing both parks in one morning gives you the best of both worlds.